 There is now much bustle in the bride's home, the relations are called together, and begin to discuss the question behind locked doors.
 The parents have the chief say in the matter, and, after them, the girl's godfather.
 If the kinsmen agree and the girl leaves, then she bends her knee to the kinsmen, beginning with her father, and says: "You knew to nourish me, so you know also to give me away."
 The father lights a candle before the cottage ikon, and orders his daughter to extinguish it or let it burn.
 If the girl does not extinguish the candle, he agrees to her going, and so the union forever is complete, which the nearest male relations of the bride and bridegroom confirm by shaking hands and making money ring in front of the sacred picture.
 She is then betrothed.

-daughter lets it burn her suitor is accepted, but if she puts
+The father lights a candle before the cottage ikon.
+If the daughter lets it burn her suitor is accepted, but if she puts it out he is refused. |

 The inviting and giving of wedding presents takes place to the accompaniment of weeping, one or two professional weepers, assisting the girl.
 For everybody they have to weep two songs, one of request and one of thanks, and certainly there is need of a throat and a back too, because in weeping the thanks, you must from time to time bend your head to the ground before the giver of the presents.
 From the house of a rich relative a present is given for every person; all kinds of clothes, silk headgear, shirts, towels, etc.